Oisota/MyBlog/src/blog/functional-programming-basics.markdown

 A better definition is that functional programming is programming using pure functions and without mutating state.
 I think this is a much better description of what FP promotes.
 When you write functional code, you write pure functions that don't mutate state.
-I'll now explain what this means, how you can apply these concepts in your code, and why you would want to in the first place.
+I'll now explain what this means, how you can apply these concepts in your code, and why you would want to do so in the first place.

 Immutable Data
 --------------